Accessibility Services

 Software

-Additionally, the UF Disability Resource Center (DRC) offers free access to several assistive technology programs for students registered with the DRC.
+Students registered with the UF Disability Resource Center (DRC) have free access to assistive technology including:

 SensusAccess

 SensusAccess is a document conversion system that converts documents into accessible formats, and is available to UF students, staff, and faculty.
-To access the service, please visit https://accessibility.ufl.edu/sensusaccess/
+To access the service, please visit the UF Sensus Access page.

 KIC Bookeye Scanners